Welcome

 • Being the final decision-maker in complex environments

-• Governance, safeguarding, or operational pressures
+• Governance, safeguarding, or operational pressure

 • Leading while personally depleted